-Like in Act 1, the icicles have lost the environment mapping, which gives them a bone-like look:
+Like in Act 1, the icicles have lost the environment mapping:

 There is a problem with the big icicle that you stand on near the end of the level.
 If you walk around, you’ll notice transparency glitches happening with its bottom part.
 This doesn’t happen in the original game: